wpwoodjr/subsonic-docker/README.md

 #### `hostip`
 Sonos requires that the container use the host's ip address, not a container ip address.
-By default `hostip` is blank, which tells the container to discover the ip address of the host.
+By default `hostip` is blank, which tells the container to figure out the ip address of the host.
 If it fails for some reason, then if your host ip is fixed, set `hostip` to that ip address.
-Otherwise, just set hostip to `0.0.0.0`.
+Otherwise, set hostip to `0.0.0.0` (Sonos may not work with Subsonic in this case).

 #### `context_path`
 The context path, i.e., the last part of the Subsonic URL.
 Typically "/" or "/subsonic".
 Default is "/".